We make sharing stuff suck less.

 This site is built with python, ffmpeg, and tons more open tech.
 There's a great public API, too.

 Want to hack on NERDZCrush from your own code?
-Maybe you want to build a new app based on NERDZCrush?
-Well, great, cause we've got a full-blown, free API that does everything you're hoping for.
+We've got a full-blown, free API that does everything you're hoping for.
 You can browse the documentation to learn about each endpoint, find an API wrapper, and get directions for help.

 Or perhaps you want to set up your own instance of NERDZCrush, on your own servers?
 You'll need to be a fairly experienced Linux sysadmin, but there are detailed instructions for you on GitHub.